 Annual Giving - Questions

-Your annual gift is immediately put to use to support teaching and learning here on campus.
+Your annual gift supports teaching and learning here on campus.
 Your gift may enhance the campus learning environment by adding computers or books to the library, or it may supplement student scholarships.
 Every gift, no matter the size or designation, serves a very specific and important purpose by enabling our faculty and student to better fulfill our mission to transform the world through disciplined intelligence, courage, compassion, and faith.

 Quite literally, every part of Belmont benefits from your support.
 The most fundamental impact is on the teaching and learning enterprise as we strive to retain our student-centered educational approach in the classroom.
 Annual gifts also equip our science and computer labs, helps to build the library collections and maintains our beautiful and historic grounds.
 If you have had a class in Fidelity Hall, studied on a pretty day in the quad, or watched the Bruins play here on campus, then you have experienced the impact of annual fund gifts.